You Are Invited To Take the Community Carbon Challenge

 This terrific video from Seth Klein is about getting Canadians to mobilize and treat climate change as an emergency like we did World War II.
 “All Canadians should see this,” says CAM supporter Gordon Laxer.

 Please take the seven minutes to listen to Greta.
 She speaks truth.
 We all need to call out the runaround our political parties are giving us.
 We all need to get angry and demand that our leaders ‘ACT NOW!’
 Listen.

 Fridays For Future Climate Strikes

 Our weekly IN-PERSON #FridaysForFuture climate strikes are back.
-Join us in Bracebridge at Memorial Park on Fridays, from 11:30 am – 12:30 pm!
+Join us in Bracebridge at Memorial Park and in Huntsville at Main & John on Fridays, from 11:30 am – 12:30 pm!

 Here are some pics from climate strikes past.